external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Common Pests and Diseases

 Tomato plants are susceptible to early blight, blossom end rot, late blight, tomato mosaic virus, and many other diseases.
-Rotating crops, removing diseased plants, and staking or caging plants can help prevent these diseases or curb their spreading, as can mulching the base of the plants.
+Rotating crops, removing diseased plants, watering plants at the base, and staking or caging plants can help prevent these diseases or curb their spreading, as can mulching the base of the plants.

 When and How to Harvest for Food Consumption